What to Do if Homeowners Insurance Company Is Stalling

 Financial Motivations

-In some cases, insurance companies might delay claims processing as a tactic to protect their financial interests.
-This could be through hoping that the claimant will accept a lower settlement out of desperation or by delaying payouts to manage their cash flow.
+Sometimes, insurance companies delay claims processing to protect their financial interests.
+This could involve hoping you'll accept a lower settlement from desperation or delaying payouts to manage cash flow.

 Understanding Your Rights as a Homeowners Insurance Policyholder

-As a homeowner's insurance policyholder, you are best served by understanding your rights to ensure fair and just treatment by your insurance provider.
-This empowers you to effectively manage claims, handle disputes and recognize when your policy's terms are being met or violated.
-Protect your interests and receive the coverage you're entitled to under your policy.
+As a homeowners insurance policyholder, understanding your rights ensures fair and just treatment from your insurance provider.
+This empowers you to manage claims, handle disputes and recognize when your policy's terms are being met or violated.
+This knowledge helps you protect your interests and receive the coverage you're entitled to under your policy.

 • Fair Treatment: You have the right to fair and non-discriminatory treatment from your insurance company, including clear communication.

-• Prompt Communication: Insurers must respond to your inquiries and claims in a timely manner and explain any delays.
+• Prompt Communication: Insurers must respond to your inquiries and claims promptly and explain any delays.

-• Policy Clarity: You are entitled to a clear understanding of your policy's coverage, exclusions, limits and deductibles.
+• Policy Clarity: You have the right to a clear understanding of your policy's coverage, exclusions, limits and deductibles.

-• Filing Complaints: You can file a complaint against your insurance company with the state insurance department if you're dissatisfied with claim handling.
+• Filing Complaints: You can file a complaint against your insurance company with your state insurance department if you're dissatisfied with claim handling.

-• Representation: You have the right to hire legal or professional representation, like a public adjuster, in your dealings with the insurance company.
+• Representation: You have the right to hire legal or professional representation, like a public adjuster, when dealing with your insurance company.

-• Fair Claims Process: You are entitled to a timely and unbiased investigation and settlement of your insurance claims.
+• Fair Claims Process: You have the right to a timely and unbiased investigation and settlement of your insurance claims.

-Understanding why your homeowners insurance company is stalling is important to know what you should do next.
-There are several steps that you can take such as following up with them by having open communication and providing all requirements that they ask for.
-And if things get worse, you can seek legal advice.
+Understanding why your homeowners insurance company is stalling helps you determine what to do next.
+You can take several steps, including following up consistently and providing all requested requirements.
+If the situation worsens, you can seek legal advice.
 We answered frequently asked questions to help you navigate this issue.

 What should I do if my homeowners insurance company is stalling?